SecureChainAI/Hackathon-AI-Web3-Security/README.md

 The Hackathon-AI-Web3-Security will follow the following schedule:

+- 17/07/2023: Application starts
-- [Date and Time]: Hackathon Kickoff and Topic Selection
+- 01/08/2023: Hackathon Kickoff and Topic Selection
-- [Date and Time]: Midway Checkpoint and Mentor Support
+- 08/08/2023: Midway Checkpoint and Mentor Support
-- [Date and Time]: Hackathon Conclusion and Project Submission Deadline
+- 22/08/2023: Hackathon Conclusion and Project Submission Deadline
-- [Date and Time]: Evaluation Period
+- 25/08/2023: Evaluation Period
-- [Date and Time]: Winners Announcement and Closing Ceremony
+- 31/08/2023: Winners Announcement and Closing Ceremony

 Please note that all times mentioned are Coordinated Universal Time (UTC).
 Further details and updates regarding the schedule will be provided closer to the event date.